gdalle/Networks.jl/README.md

   :c
 ```

-... and to query the edges connected to a vertex, use `edge_incidents`:
+... and to query the edges connected to a vertex, use `vertex_incidents`:

 ```julia
 julia> vertex_incidents(g, :a)